-As noted above, our compensation program is weighted heavily toward at-risk pay that reflects the As noted above, our completiation program is weighted fleavily toward acriss pay that reflects the Company's overall financial success and the achievement of our key strategic drivers that contribute to long-term shareholder value creation.
+As noted above, our compensation program is weighted heavily toward at-risk pay that reflects the Company's overall financial success and the achievement of our key strategic drivers that contribute to long-term shareholder value creation.
 An important component of our at-risk pay program is our performance-based annual incentive bonus, which depends on our attainment of certain financial measures and strategic and operating accomplishments and which consists of both quantitative and qualitative objectives, for the relevant year.

-The incentive and performance-based components of our compensation program are designed in part to support and enhance our underwriting philosophy, which recognizes and reflects the significant volatility in our business (in which, for example, financial performance in any fiscal period is materially impacted by the occurrence or non-occurrence of catastrophic events) and the need for qualitatively strong strategic and occurrence or non-occurrence of catastrophic events) and the need for qualitatively strong strategic and tactical execution to sustain and grow shareholder value over time.
+The incentive and performance-based components of our compensation program are designed in part to The incentive and performance-based components of our compensation program are designed in part to support and enhance our underwriting philosophy, which recognizes and reflects the significant volatility in our business (in which, for example, financial performance in any fiscal period is materially impacted by the occurrence or non-occurrence of catastrophic events) and the need for qualitatively strong strategic and tactical execution to sustain and grow shareholder value over time.
 In light of this, the Compensation Committee and management believe that quantitative results should be a primary measure of executive performance, but not the sole measure.
 Accordingly, the Compensation Committee determines performance-based annual incentive bonuses considering results against both financial and strategic goals, both quantitative and qualitative.
+The determining performance-based annual incentive bonuses in 2013. both quantitative and qualitative.
 For determining performance-based annual incentive bonuses in 2013, consistent with prior years, financial objectives were given a weighting of 67% and strategic accomplishments were given a weighting of 33%.
 All of the factors chosen by the Compensation Committee to calculate performance-based annual incentive bonuses are considered by the Compensation Committee to be principal drivers in the creation of total shareholder return and growth in tangible book value per common share over time, and the overall success of our business